butterfly-ops/docs/adminpanel.md

 ##### Conditional Show/Hide

-When you need to show / hide other elements based on value of an Object Spec, you can use Conditional Show/Hide helper.
+When you need to show / hide other elements based on value of an Object Spec's value, you can use Conditional Show/Hide helper.
 `.condition` function is used for this purpose.

 **Example Usage:**